senthilarul/Turtlebot_roomba/README.md

 cd ~/catkin_ws/src/Turtlebot_roomba/results
 rosbag play roombatopicsdefault.bag
 ```
-Note: for rosbag playback Gazebo should not be running.
+Note: for rosbag playback, Gazebo should not be running.

+To close the program press ctrl+C in each of the open terminals.